mccoates/mccoates.github.io/research.md

 ---

 ## Research interests
+My research is motivated by the aim of achieving health equity, globally and in the United States.
 I am broadly interested in epidemiological methods and causal inference in population health.
-A few areas of interest are:
+A few specific areas of interest are:
-* The use of graphical tools in causal inference to understand bias
+* The use of graphical tools in causal inference to clarify causal questions and understand bias
 * Modeling potential population health impact of interventions and policies
-* Health metrics to inform decision-making
+* Development and use of health metrics to inform decision-making
 * Non-"lifestyle" risk factors for non-communicable diseases

 ---